Kong/docs.konghq.com/app/_src/gateway/production/logging/update-log-level-dynamically.md

 The log level change is propagated to all NGINX worker nodes, including the newly spawned workers.

 {:.note}
-> Changing the log level to `debug` in a production environment can rapidly fill up the disk.
+> **Note:** Changing the log level to `debug` in a production environment can rapidly fill up the disk.
 After debug logging, switch back to a higher level like `notice` or use a `timeout` parameter in the request query string. **The default timeout for dynamically set log levels is 60 seconds**.

 ## View current log level